-- 4) We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 5) Significant assumptions we used in making accounting estimates, if any, are reasonable. - 6) Related party relationships and transactions, including revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties have been appropriately accounted for and disclosed in accordance with the requirements of accounting principles generally accepted in the United States of America. - 7) All events subsequent to the date of the financial statements and for which accounting principles generally accepted in the United States of America require adjustment or disclosure have been adjusted or disclosed.
+- 4) We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 5) Significant assumptions we used in making accounting estimates, including those measured at fair value, if any, are reasonable. - 6) Related party relationships and transactions, including revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties have been appropriately accounted for and disclosed in accordance with the requirements of accounting principles generally accepted in the United States of America. - 7) All events subsequent to the date of the financial statements and for which accounting principles generally accepted in the United States of America require adjustment or disclosure have been adjusted or disclosed.
 No other events, including instances of noncompliance, have occurred subsequent to the financial statement date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements or in the schedule of findings and questioned costs. - 8) All material transactions have been recorded in the accounting records and are reflected in the financial statements and the schedule of expenditures of federal and state awards. - 9) We believe the effects of the uncorrected financial statement misstatements listed here are immaterial, both individually and in the aggregate, to the basic financial statements as a whole.
-In 2019 the general fund of the county did not record an allowance and bad debt expense related to uncollectible accounts receivable.
-The allowance was recorded in 2020.
-The result is that expenditures are overstated and the change in fund balance is understated by \$108,069.
-In 2020, the county did not record accounts payable and an expenditure related to a construction invoice in the capital projects fund.
-The result is that liabilities and expenditures are understated and fund balance is overstated by \$262,323.
-In addition, you have recommended adjusting journal entries, and we are in agreement with those adjustments. - 10) All known audit and bookkeeping adjustments have been included in our financial statements, and we are in agreement with those adjustments. - 11) There are no known or possible litigation, claims, and assessments whose effects should be considered when preparing the financial statements.
-There are no unasserted claims or assessments that our lawyer has advised us are probable of assertion and must be disclosed in accordance with accounting principles generally accepted in the United States of America. - 12) Guarantees, whether written or oral, under which the County is contingently liable, if any, have been properly recorded or disclosed.
+In 2020, in the capital projects fund, the County did not record accounts payable and an expenditure related to a construction invoice.
+The result is that in 2021 expenditures are overstated and change in fund balance is understated by \$262,323.
+In 2021, adjustments to infrastructure were accounted for that should have been accounted for in prior years.
+The result is that expenses in the amount of \$1,454,509, revenues in the amount of \$7,445,657, and changes in net position in the amount of \$8,900,166 are overstated for the governmental activities.
+In 2021, the County passed on adjustments to inventory of the Methane Gas fund.
+The result is that in 2021 expenditures and change in net position are overstated by \$63,776.In addition, you have recommended adjusting journal entries, and we are in agreement with those adjustments. - 10) All known audit and bookkeeping adjustments have been included in our financial statements, and we are in agreement with those adjustments. - 11) We are in agreement with the adjusting journal entries you have proposed, and they have been posted to the appropriate accounts. - 12) There are no known or possible litigation, claims, and assessments whose effects should be considered when preparing the financial statements.
+There are no unasserted claims or assessments that our lawyer has advised us are probable of assertion and must be disclosed in accordance with accounting principles generally accepted in the United States of America. - 13) Guarantees, whether written or oral, under which the County is contingently liable, if any, have been properly recorded or disclosed.